Course · Part 5 · Assignment 2

 However, with the industrial revolution, and the subsequent increase in mass-market products, and in competition between companies offering similar products, a brand became about much more than simply stating ownership or authenticity.

-The English brewery Bass & Co. are credited with registering the first formal brand trademark in the world, back in 1876.
+The English brewery Bass & Co. is credited with registering the first formal brand trademark in the world, back in 1876.
 It’s pictured below.

 Through the late nineteenth and early twentieth century, branding was of growing importance to a company’s competitiveness and overall commercial success.